3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 Conclusion

-As you can tell from the table above, each of these free solutions comes with user-friendly features, as well as their own limitations depending on whether or not you are open to paying for the full program or app.
-With just a little research though, you can find the right solution that suits your needs.
+As the table above shows, each of these free solutions has user-friendly features and limitations, depending on whether you are open to paying for the full program or app.
+With just a little research, though, you can find the right solution that suits your needs.

 If budgeting is a concern, mixing and matching your use of these programs depending on the situation (e.g., using Wrike for siloed writing and Asana for tracking milestones and executing reviews in the proposal lifecycle) could be your ticket to success!

-Remember, a great project management tool is only one component of managing a proposal.
+Remember, a great project management tool is only one component of proposal management.
 Rely on your team and best practices to establish a successful proposal process.
 You can also engage a firm like Key Solutions.
-Our consultants follow our KSI Advantage© best practices and adapt them to meet your procurement needs.
+Our consultants follow and adapt our KSI Advantage™ best practices to meet your procurement needs.

 Jake Lamarche, CF APMP, CPTC